Darcy v Allein: Significance

 Darcy v Allin was the first definitive statement by a court that state-established monopolies are inherently harmful and therefore contrary to law.
 The case has since come to be known as The Case of Monopolies, and the arguments set forth therein have served as the basis for modern antitrust and competition law.
 It drew considerably on historical evidence of rulers' antipathy to monopolies, as follows.

-For we read in Justinian that monopolies are not to be meddled with, because they do not conduce to the benefit of the common weal but to its ruin and damage.
-The civil Laws forbid monopolies: in the chapter of monopolies, one and the same Law.
-The Emperor Zeno ordained that those practicing monopolies should be deprived of all their goods.
-Zeno added that even imperial Prescripts were not to be accepted if they granted monopolies to anyone.